-School violence is also expressed by teachers to students in the form of punishment (Saltmarsh, Robinson & Davies, 2012).
-Punishment refers to reprimands, expulsions, and to any act that validates fear, pain or intimidation to students (Zambeta et al., 2016).
-Moreover, school violence is expressed by students to teachers (students' aggressiveness towards teachers) (Espelage et al., 2013), by parents to teachers, and by parents to students (Enyedi&Lázár, 2016; Zambeta et al., 2016; Mitulescu, Scoda&Şandru, 2016; Vujović, 2016; Rafalska&Styslavska, 2016).
+School violence is also expressed by teachers towards students in the form of punishment (Saltmarsh, Robinson & Davies, 2012).
+Punishment refers to reprimands, expulsions, and to any act that validates fear, pain or intimidation in students (Zambeta et al., 2016).
+Moreover, school violence is expressed by students towards teachers (students' aggressiveness towards teachers) (Espelage et al., 2013), by parents towards teachers, and by parents towards students (Enyedi & Lázár, 2016; Zambeta et al., 2016; Mitulescu, Scoda & Şandru, 2016; Vujović, 2016; Rafalska & Styslavska, 2016).

-c. parental aggressive involvement
+c.
+Parental aggressive involvement

-Parents take justice into their 'hands' because as they often report, teachers don't act sufficiently in their attempt to tackle violent incidents (Olweus, 1997).
-In some cases parents are reported expressing violence towards teachers but also towards students who have assaulted their kids at school interfering thus to the operation of the school.
-Parental involvement in school life is a widely discussed and debated issue, as it is genuinely mediated by class and culture (Lareau, 2000; Buttles& van Zanten, 2007).
+Parents take justice into their 'own hands' because as they often report, teachers don't act sufficiently in their attempt to tackle violent incidents (Olweus, 1997).
+In some cases parents are reported expressing violence towards teachers but also towards students who have assaulted their kids at school interfering thus in the operation of the school.
+Parental involvement in school life is a widely discussed and debated issue, as it is genuinely mediated by class and culture (Lareau, 2000; Buttles & van Zanten, 2007).
 In several cases it is met with reservation on the part of the teachers being perceived as undermining their professional identity (Zambeta et al., 2007).

 4.2.5.
-Settings / places/ occasions where violence takes place
+Settings / places / occasions where violence takes place

-Violence takes place inside and outside the school premises (Enyedi&Lázár, 2016; Zambeta et al., 2016; Mitulescu, Scoda&Şandru, 2016; Vujović, 2016; Rafalska&Styslavska, 2016).
-Specifically, violent incidents often occur in the classroom, but also in the public areas of schools such as school playground, corridors, stairs and washrooms (Bickmore, 2011; Astor & Meyer, 2001).
-These incidents take place mostly during the break, but very often before or after school, at the road to/from school, at the bus station, on the bus, at students' neighbourhood, at the places where they hung out, and at school trips and excursions.
-Moreover, an increasingly prominent arena for violence, takes place in cyberspace through the electronic communications (Keith & Martin, 2005).
+Violence takes place both on and off the school premises (Enyedi & Lázár, 2016; Zambeta et al., 2016; Mitulescu, Scoda & Şandru, 2016; Vujović, 2016; Rafalska & Styslavska, 2016).
+Specifically, violent incidents often occur in the classroom, but also in the public areas of schools such as school playgrounds, corridors, stairs and washrooms (Bickmore, 2011; Astor & Meyer, 2001).
+These incidents take place mostly during breaks, but very often before or after school, on the road to/from school, at the bus station, on the bus, in students' neighbourhoods, at the places where they hang out, and on school trips and excursions.
+Moreover, an increasingly prominent arena for violence, takes place in cyberspace through electronic communications (Keith & Martin, 2005).

 4.2.6.
-Major Variables of School Violence
+Major variables of school violence